 - In the meantime, heat a dry skillet on medium-high heat.

-- Add in the raw cashews and toss with wasabi and mustard while you toast them.
+- Add in the raw cashews and toss with seasoning while you toast them.

 - Once they begin to brown remove from the heat.

 - Clean out the skillet, put back on the burner.

 - Chop up bacon and add to the hot skillet.

 - Cook until crispy, stir often.

 - Remove from skillet and place on paper towel to drain fat.